 Network Time Protocol (NTP) is a 64 bit binary counter that advances in synchrony with International Atomic Time (TAI).
 The first 32 bits (binary digits) count the seconds and the second 32 bits count the fractions of a second.

 but don't quote me on the number of days.
 The years shift between normal years with 365 days and leap years with 366 days in a roughly four year cycle.
-The exceptions that made me write "roughly" make this an exact number that is a pain to determine.
-My guess is that for most eras there'd be 136 years and 36 days plus the fractions in this cycle and for exceptional eras (like those containing the years 2400 or 2800) there'd be 136 years and 37 days plus the fractions.
+The exceptions are years ending in double zeroes, like 1800 or 1900, which are not leap years.
+The exceptions to the exceptions are years divisible by 400, like 2000 or 2400, which are leap years.
 But all this is idle speculation.
-NTP is probably the longest continuously running protocol on the Internet, but it would be astounding if it lasted four hundred years.
+NTP is probably the longest continuously running protocol on the internet, but it would be astounding if it lasted to the year 2400.

 The first era of NTP began 1 January 1900 at midnight Greenwich Mean Time (GMT) — the predecessor of Coordinated Universal Time (UTC).
 No NTP clock literally began ticking at this time, of course.
 The necessary technology hadn't been invented.
 (Digital computers first appeared in the late 1930s and the first atomic clock was built in 1949.)
 It's just a convenient place to put the zero for us humans who are used to years, days, hours and minutes.
-When UTC went into effect at 00:00:00 on 1 January 1972 the NTP time was 2,272,060,800; the first 32 bits of which looks like this…
+When UTC went into effect at 00:00:00 on 1 January 1972 the NTP time was 2 272 060 800; the first 32 bits of which look like this…

 This is a ridiculous level of precision given that the maximum speed at which any signal can propagate through a network is the speed of light.
 To take advantage of the last bit in the 64 bit NTP code, the time server would have to be closer than the distance traveled by a beam of light in 2−32 s.

 I could get increased accuracy by switching to time-a.nist.gov located in Gaithersburg, Maryland; which is only 380 km away.
-This signal would have a maximum delay of only…
+This signal would have a minimum delay of only…

 The electronic act of chopping up a message into packets and reassembling them back into a message takes time, as does the negotiation that each packet makes at the junctions or nodes in the network.
 The overall result is that the actual transmission time is several times the speed-of-light time.
 Typical ping times across the United States are on the order of 10 to 100 ms. For NTP this means a deviation from TAI of around 10 to 100 ms in practice.
 Erring on the side of caution, most software companies will only claim accuracy to within a second.